 Our program also provides special benefits for public sector employees including:

 - Up to six graduate credits may be transferred into this program from appropriate educational programs.
-(For example, Certified Public Manager® (CPM) programs, FBI National Academy and the West Point Leadership Program).
+(For example, Certified Public Manager® (CPM) programs, FBI National Academy, and the Command and Leadership program).

 If you are ready to lead, we are ready to show you how.
 Apply now!